Polaris000/MITOCW-60001-Assignments/README.md

 # MITOCW-60001-Assignments
-An attempt at the assignments of the undergraduate python course at MIT.
+A crack at the assignments of the undergraduate python course at MIT.